barnese/EBAlgorithms/README.md

 ## Building and Running

+To run the console program:

 ```Bash
 cd Source\Console
 dotnet run
 ```

-Runs the console program.
+To run the unit tests:

 ```Bash
 cd UnitTests
 dotnet test
 ```

-Runs the unit tests.
+To build all the projects from the root folder:

 ```Bash
 dotnet build **/project.json
 ```

-This builds all the projects from the root folder.